fokot/elm-workshop/README.md

-# Elm tutorial given at 15.
-Apr 2020
+# Elm tutorial given at April 15 2020

 Bug part of it is not in this repository as was only shown as live coding or in different project